mleleszi/wctype_cpp/rfc/draft.md

 The most straightforward approach is to store the conversions in a hash map, where the key is the input character and the value is its upper/lower case mapping.
 We have around *2800* entries for upper and lower case mappings, leading to around **24.5KB** increase in binary size, given that we store those mappings directly in memory with an efficient implementation of a hash map. (probably a constexpr, flat hash map with probing)

 This approach is shown to be the fastest of all 3 approaches we tried, while being 2nd best in binary size bloat.
-A possible optimization for the size would be to store the conversions on disk and load them at runtime.
-Applying some kind of compression in this approach would also be beneficial.
-However, this would increase the moving parts and dependencies of the library (like what to do if the file is not found and where to store/manage it).
+A possible optimization for the size would be to store the conversions on disk and load them at runtime, with some form of compression to reduce disk I/O. However, this would increase the moving parts and dependencies of the library (like what to do if the file is not found and where to store/manage it).
 So we propose to ship the data directly with the library binary for convenience.

 ### Alternative Solution #1: sorted array and binary search lookup